p-senichenkov/theorem-prover/README.md

 So why they cannot be skipped in situations like this: `(x) & (¬(y))` (you may want to write `x & ¬y`)?

 Becuase it will make parser much more complicated, and parser here is not the main task.
-You can look into `parser.py` and try to write BNF that will allow to omit parens (don't forget about precedence).

 ## Method used and output